pingidentity/pingidentity-devops-getting-started/docs/tools/pingctlUtil.md

 `pingctl` is our general DevOps command-line utility.

+!!! note "Deprecated file name"
+    The deprecated ping-devops utility used a configuration file located at ~/.pingidentity/devops.  pingctl, however, uses ~/.pingidentity/config.
+While the files generated are compatible, be aware that some older utilities or documentation might refer to the older configuration name.

 ## Dependent Utilities

 To perform all of its operations, `pingctl` has a dependency on the following utilities: